06 Sep Oaxaca City: A Guide

 Teatro Macedonio Alcalá

 The theater, named after the author of the national anthem, is a magnificent architectural beauty, typical of the works of the Porfirio Díaz period.
 It was completed in 1909.
-The beautiful building houses a collection of romantic art and hosts operas, international ballets and other theater events.
-Its iconic green cupola is instantly recognizeable, as are it’s green cantera arches framing the main entrance.
+The art-nouveau building houses a collection of romantic art and hosts operas, international ballets and other theater events.
+Its green cupola is instantly recognizable, as are its green cantera arches framing the main entrance.

-Surrounded by gorgeous architecture, like the various churches and arched passageways, and often filled with exciting events, music and other activities, the Plaza de la Constitución, also known as the Zócalo (town square), is an obvious choice to visit and get your bearings in the city.
+Surrounded by Spanish colonial churches and arched passageways, and often filled with exciting events, the Plaza de la Constitución, also known as the Zócalo (town square), is an obvious choice to visit and get your bearings in the city.